The Beauty Blind

 What a bizarre, odd, strange, unusual and weird year we recently lived, it was like a slap which reminded us that our tomorrow is not as predictable as we may think.

-But regarding how unbelievable the last year was, although, I experienced some unique things that I’m sure they would never been happened if 2020 wasn’t there…
+But regardless how unbelievable the last year was, I experienced some unique things that I’m sure they would never been happened if 2020 wasn’t there…

 • I returned to blogging… Finally!
 After four years of absence, I decided to return back to do the thing I enjoy the most.
 Maybe if 2020 didn’t happen, I might delay that to another year or -worse-, maybe quitting blogging forever.